shivamkasaudhan/VOX-Voice-Assistant/README.md

 ## Installation

-To set up the Vox Voice Assistant project on your local machine, follow these steps:
+To set up the Vox Voice Assistant project on your local machine:

-1. Clone the repository:
+ Clone the repository:

    ```bash
    git clone https://github.com/your-username/vox-voice-assistant.git